Finding the Best Places to Retire Since 2006!

 Aventura is peppered with lakes, canals and other waterways.
-High rise condominums and tall hotels shimmer in the sun and palm trees sway in the tropical breeze while speedboats and yachts in marinas and private boat slips across the city await their next adventure.
-The 2.4 million square foot Aventura Mall, the fifth largest mall in the country, is a shopping destination with Nordstrom, Burberry, Cartier, Givenchy, Tiffany and more.
+High rise condominums and tall hotels shimmer in the sun and palm trees sway in the tropical breeze.
+Shiny speedboats and fancy yachts bob in private marinas, awaiting their next adventure.
+The 2.4 million square foot Aventura Mall, the third largest mall in the country, is a shopping destination with Nordstrom, Burberry, Cartier, Givenchy, Tiffany and more.
 Waterfront Shoppes at the Waterways is a boutique open air mall built around a deep water marina.
 Turnberry Isle, a beautiful golf resort, is also here and covers about 20% of Aventura.

 Nearly all residential properties are condominiums and town homes, and many boast spectacular views of the city, river or golf course.
 Point East is a reasonably priced, gated 55+ waterfront community.

 Percentage of Population Age 45 or Better: 58%